Sacha924/Twitter-V2/README.md

 DB-annex : we will find sql files that allow us to create a database.

+images_for_design : images like logos, ...
+Everything we need for the design

 images_posted : images that are used in the post of our users.

 includes : codes that will be used many times need will be stored in this folder, facilitating the code flow.